Nigeria church collapse kills 50 worshipers

 Emmanuel's press secretary, Ekerete Udoh, said in a statement the church "caved around them" at a ceremony to consecrate the church pastor's becoming a bishop.

-Udoh said the state government is assembling a panel of inquiry to determine the cause of the accident and will pay for the medical treatment of all those injured.
+Udoh said the state government would pay for the medical treatment of all those injured.

-Uyo is the capital of Akwa Ibom state, which is in Nigeria's coastal southern region.
+Uyo is the capital of Akwa Ibom state, which is in Nigeria's southern coastal region.

 Nigerian President Muhammadu Buhari commented on the disaster in a series of tweets, saying "any tragedy that affects any part of Nigeria affects all of us."